File-Maker/FileAtlas/PRIVACY.md

 FileAtlas does not require an internet connection.

 FAFS exposes a local-only API on `127.0.0.1` for FileAtlas components on the same computer.
+Privileged FileAtlas Dev requests use an authenticated encrypted local session and short-lived FAFS capability; they are not sent over the internet.

 FileAtlas Dev can create an offline license request file (`.fareq`).
 That request contains an installation ID and public key so a license can be issued for this installation.
 FileAtlas does not send the request anywhere automatically; the user must manually choose to share it.